humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 In reality these are my own objections that I'm raising along the way to make sure I steelman this after!

+**Q:** So a main limitation at the moment would be that the outputs of the UTXO need to be known?
+Yep this seems to be correct at the moment, I guess you could stagger payments and stream them ala lightning e.g. outcome is not binary but x out of y. as such you could have the oracle stream upto x payments to a and y-x to b.

 **Q:** So we still have an Oracle Problem then?